You need video content.

-There are free stock videos for every imaginable occasion or need – from nature and space to people at events or business setting.
+There are free stock videos for every imaginable occasion or need—from nature and space to people at events or business settings.

 Best for: Those looking to find a unique clip and who aren’t in need of 4K.

-Videvo provides free stock video footage and motion graphics created by its community.
+Videvo provides free hd stock footage and motion graphics created by its community.

-Its library is huge and includes plenty of HD stock videos and a small collection of 4K clips.
+Its extensive library includes plenty of HD stock videos and a small collection of 4K clips.

 The quality of free stock video clips on Videvo varies: Some are highly professional and others have clearly been shot without a tripod.
 Some clips are delivered as MP4s and others in QuickTime format.

-As with many free stock video and photo websites, a lot of thumbnails are actually adverts from other websites that charge for their stock footage, like Shutterstock.
+As with many free stock video and photo websites, a lot of thumbnails are actually adverts from other sites that charge for their stock footage, like Shutterstock.

-But there’s still plenty to of free stock videos to choose from, like this one from YuNu:
+But there are still plenty to of free stock videos to choose from, like this one from YuNu: